RENCI/tic-map-pipeline-script/README.md

 `POSTGRES_DUMP_PATH` postgres dump path

-`AUXILIARY_PATH` path to auxiliary files to be joined with source data
+`AUXILIARY_PATH` path to auxiliary files to be left joined with source data (source data is left)

+`FILTER_PATH` path to filter files to be inner joined with source data

 `RELOAD_SCHEDULE` set to `1` to daily reload